FK Jedinstvo Bijelo Polje

-Fudbalski klub Jedinstvo (Montenegrin: Фудбалски клуб Јединство) is football club from Bijelo Polje, Montenegro, currently competing in the Montenegrin First League.
+Fudbalski klub Jedinstvo (Montenegrin: Фудбалски клуб Јединство), known as Jedinstvo Franca for sponsorship reasons, is football club from Bijelo Polje, Montenegro, currently competing in the Montenegrin First League.
 The club was established in 1922.

 History

 FK Jedinstvo (FC United) was founded in 1922, as a first football team in Bijelo Polje.
-During the first two decades (1922-1941), the team played mostly exhibition matches, without participation in Montenegrin Football Championship.
+During the first two decades (1922–1941), the team played mostly exhibition matches, without participation in Montenegrin Football Championship.

-First significant success after World War II, the team made on season 1949-50, with promotion to the Montenegrin Republic League.
+First significant success after World War II, the team made on season 1949–50, with promotion to the Montenegrin Republic League.
 At that time, the club played under the name Bratstvo.
-Soon after that, in the 1955-56 season, FK Jedinstvo played their first-ever season in the Yugoslav Second League, but were relegated after three consecutive seasons.
+Soon after that, in the 1955–56 season, FK Jedinstvo played their first-ever season in the Yugoslav Second League, but were relegated after three consecutive seasons.

-Most of the sixties, FK Jedinstvo spent in Republic League, until the 1967-68 season.
-On that year, the team finished third place and gained promotion to the Yugoslav Second League - South Group.
+Most of the sixties, FK Jedinstvo spent in Republic League, until the 1967–68 season.
+On that year, the team finished third place and gained promotion to the Yugoslav Second League – South Group.
 After two seasons, they were relegated, but new promotion to second-tier came in 1971, when FK Jedinstvo won the title of the Montenegrin Republic League champion.
 New season in the Second League, FK Jedinstvo finished as a last-placed team in South group.
-In the period between 1975-1980, FK Jedinstvo won two titles in the Republic League.
+In the period between 1975 and 1980, FK Jedinstvo won two titles in the Republic League.

 Difficult times came at the beginning of the 1980s.
-On Republic League 1980-81 season, FK Jedinstvo finished 12th place, so, for the first time in their history, the team were relegated to the lowest-rank of domestic football system (Fourth League - North.).
-They made comeback in the 1982-83 season.
+On Republic League 1980–81 season, FK Jedinstvo finished 12th place, so, for the first time in their history, the team were relegated to the lowest-rank of domestic football system (Fourth League – North.).
+They made comeback in the 1982–83 season.
 In that season, FK Jedinstvo played in the Yugoslav Cup.
-In the First Round, they hosted one of the most successful teams in the history of Yugoslav football - Dinamo Zagreb in front of 6,000 spectators (0-2).
+In the First Round, they hosted one of the most successful teams in the history of Yugoslav football – Dinamo Zagreb in front of 6,000 spectators (0–2).
 Two years later, FK Jedinstvo were faced with another relegation to the Fourth League.
 At that time, in Bijelo Polje, they were in the shadow of local-rival FK Tekstilac.